VAndrJ/Swiftional/README.md

 <details><summary> rmemoize</summary>

 Standard memoization is not very good at memoizing recursive functions.
-Here is recursive memoization function.
-It represented as a primitive recursive function, where the memoization done at each step of the recursion.
+Here is the recursive memoization function.
+It is represented as a primitive recursive function, where the memoization is done at each step of the recursion.

 Example: